 What are the best Medicare Supplement companies in PA?

 AARP/UnitedHealthcare is the best Medicare Supplement provider in Pennsylvania because of its combination of low prices and good customer service.
 Highmark has the best customer service of any Medigap company in PA, and Aetna offers the lowest prices among major Pennsylvania Medigap providers.

 Sources and methodology

-ValuePenguin used data from the Centers for Medicare & Medicaid Services (CMS) and Medicare.gov to compile average rates for a 65-year-old nonsmoking woman.
+ValuePenguin used actuarial data from private insurance companies for 2023 plans to compile average rates for a 65-year-old nonsmoking woman.
 Companies with a Medigap market share below 2.2% in Pennsylvania were excluded from the rate analysis.